Broca's Brain: Title

 The title essay is named in honor of the French physician, anatomist and anthropologist Paul Broca (1824–1880).
 He is best known for his discovery that different functions are assigned to different parts of the brain.
 He believed that by studying the brains of cadavers and correlating the known experiences of the former owners of the organs, human behavior could eventually be discovered and understood.
 To that end, he saved hundreds of human brains in jars of formalin; among the collection is his own brain.
 When Sagan finds it in the Musée de l'Homme, he poses questions that challenge some core ideas of human existence such as "How much of that man known as Paul Broca can still be found in this jar?"—a question that evokes both religious and scientific argument.

 Contents

 A major part of the book is devoted to debunking "paradoxers" who either live at the edge of science or are outright charlatans.
 An example of this is the controversy surrounding Immanuel Velikovsky's ideas presented in the book Worlds in Collision.
-Another large part of the book discusses naming conventions for the members of our solar system and their physical features.
+Another large part of the book discusses naming conventions for the members of the Solar System and their physical features.
 Sagan also discusses science fiction at some length.
 Here, he mentions Robert A. Heinlein as being one of his favorite science fiction authors in his childhood.
-Near death experiences and their cultural ambiguity is another topic of the essays.
+Near-death experiences and their cultural ambiguity is another topic of the essays.
 Sagan also criticizes ideas developed in Robert K. G. Temple's book The Sirius Mystery, published three years earlier in 1975.

 In the final section of the book, "Ultimate Questions", Sagan writes: